Updated March 2021

 The tracking cookie continues to crumble.
-Firefox and Safari already block tracking cookies by default, and Google joined the third-party-cookie-blocking fray in summer 2020 with the release of Chrome 84.
+Firefox and Safari already block tracking cookies by default, and not only has Google's Chrome browser joined the third-party-cookie-blocking fray, the search giant has announced that it will not roll out alternative user-level ad identifiers to replace third-party cookies.

 Cookies Were Messy Anyway